NYU Courant Institute Girls’ STEM Summer Program

 Academic Community Support

-Students are expected to respect the work of their fellow students, to refrain from soliciting or using the work of others (see Academic Honesty), and to afford their peers the time, environment, and space needed to successfully study.
+Students are expected to respect the work of their fellow students, to refrain from soliciting or using the work of others (see Academic Honesty above), and to afford their peers the time, environment, and space needed to successfully study.
 Students should not disrupt or interfere with the work of another student nor behave in a way that may negatively affect another’s ability to complete work.
 Taking study breaks and forming study groups are welcome; playing music loudly around someone trying to study is an example of disrespectful academic behavior towards others.

 Student Conduct Standards